-You may find yourself swinging over the content topics that are out of date.
-Bring in new content ideas and topics for your content strategy in 2021.
+You may find yourself swinging over content topics that are out of date.
+Bring in new content ideas and topics for your content strategy.
 It will broaden the scope of your content base, attracting new readers and opportunities.

 # 8: Try Different Content Formats